-- Evaluation system Assessment instruments Reports. - 5 (a) The board of education (the "board") shall adopt a system for evaluating, on an annual basis, the performance of both local education agencies ("LEAs") and individual public schools.
-6 The system shall: 7 - 8 (1) Include instruments designed to assess the extent to which schools and LEAs succeed 9 in improving or fail to improve student performance, as defined by: - 10 (i) Student acquisition of the skills, competencies, and knowledge called for by the 11 academic standards and embodied in the curriculum frameworks established in the areas of 12 mathematics, English language arts, science and technology, history and social studies, world 13 languages, and the arts; and - 14 (ii) Other gauges of student learning judged by the board to be relevant and meaningful to 15 students, parents, teachers, administrators, and taxpayers. - 16 (2) Be designed both to measure outcomes and results regarding student performance, and to improve the effectiveness of curriculum and instruction.
-17 - 18 (3) In its design and application, strike a balance among considerations of accuracy, 19 fairness, expense, and administration.
+(a) The board of education (the "board") shall adopt a system for evaluating, on an annual

+- 8 (1) Include instruments designed to assess the extent to which schools and LEAs succeed 9 in improving or fail to improve student performance, as defined by: - (i) Student acquisition of the skills, competencies, and knowledge called for by the academic standards and embodied in the curriculum frameworks established in the areas of mathematics, English language arts, science and technology, history and social studies, world languages, and the arts; and - 14 (ii) Other gauges of student learning judged by the board to be relevant and meaningful to - 15 students, parents, teachers, administrators, and taxpayers. - 16 (2) Be designed both to measure outcomes and results regarding student performance, and17 to improve the effectiveness of curriculum and instruction. - (3) In its design and application, strike a balance among considerations of accuracy,fairness, expense, and administration.